Dynamic-Mollusk-Disrupt/infra_assessment/README.md

 We know time is precious, we won't mark you down for not doing the extra credits, but if you want to give them a go...

-* Automate the server setup using a CloudFormation template.
-Document what is happening in the template
+* Automate the server setup using Terraform.
+Document what is happening in the code.
 * Use a configuration management tool (such as Puppet, Chef or Ansible) to bootstrap the server.
 Document what is happening in your definition files
 * Put the server behind a load balancer.
 Automate this if possible using any tools you are familiar with and document what is going on
 * Make the checker script SSH into the instance, check if Nginx is running and start it if it isn't.